pdevito3/craftsman/README.md

 For all the documentation on how to use Craftsman, visit [wrapt.dev](https://wrapt.dev).

-## Upcoming Features in v0.11.x - SpaCurity 🔐
+## Upcoming Features in v0.12

-Below are some items I have on the docket for v0.11.x.
-I likely won't get to everything below and this could be reprioritized a bit over time, but want to make sure I let everyone know what's on the horizon!
+v0.11 had a lot of little cleanup items, but I want to bring in some of the big heavy hitting wins in v0.12.
+Below are some items I have on the docket for the upcoming release.
+I surely won't get to everything below and this could be reprioritized a bit over time, but want to make sure I let everyone know what's on the horizon!

 Have a request for something you don't see below?
 Shoot me a message and let's talk about it!

-✅ Added `add:feature` command

-🚧 Add `add:endpoint` command
+🚧 `add:feature` enhancement to add more than just ad-hoc features

+🚧 Better environment variable support

+🚧 Better foreign key support

 🚧 Auth Server Scaffolding

+🚧 Auditable Entities

+🚧 Current user service

 🚧 BFF Scaffolding

-🚧 Nextjs Scaffolding
+🚧 React Scaffolding

+🚧 SDK for easier scaffolding

+🚧 More scaffolded test coverage

+🚧 Refactor error handling pipeline

 🚧 Performance Upgrades

 🚧 Pub/Sub Tests

 🚧 Logging Updates and OpenTelemetry additions

-🚧 Pipeline Decorators

-🚧 More scaffolded test coverage

-🚧 Refactor error handling pipeline

-🚧 Auditable Entities

-🚧 Current user capture

 ## Support